Chinese Giant Salamander Facts

 Chinese Giant Salamander Distribution, Habitat, and Ecology

 The very name of the awesome Chinese Giant Salamander obviously provides a clue to its native range.
-The magnificent creature lives only in the portion of Asia that now forms the country of China.
+To the knowledge of science, this magnificent creature lives only in the portion of Asia that now forms the country of China.
 Even there, though, its locality remains somewhat limited.

-Previously, the wonder of Nature seemed to be widespread throughout southern, southwest, and central China.
-Now, however, that range appears to be highly broken.
+Previously, the astonishing wonder of Nature seemed to be widespread across southern, southwest, and central China.
+Now, however, that endemic range appears to be highly broken in nature.
 The known populations appear from Qinghai to Jiangsu, to Guangxi, Guangdong, and Sichuan.

-The greatest known concentrations further appear within three large river basin regions in the area.
-These consist of the Pearl River, the Yellow River, and the Yangtze.
-Yet another small population of these giant amphibians potentially exists in the Tibetan Plateau.
+The greatest known concentrations additionally appear within three large river basin regions located in the area.
+These areas consist of the Pearl River, the Yellow River, and the Yangtze.
+Still another small population of these giant amphibians potentially exists somewhere on the Tibetan Plateau.

-It also seems to have a preference for certain altitudes, where its choice of habitat is concerned.
-That’s due to the fact that most specimens appear at altitudes between 300 – 4,900 ft (100 – 1,500 m).
+It also seems to have a reasonably strong preference for certain altitudes, where its choice of habitat is concerned.
+That’s due to the fact that most specimens appear at heights from between 300 – 4,900 ft (100 – 1,500 m).
 One exception, though, is a grouping living at 13,800 ft (4,200 m).

-This remarkable animal evolved as entirely aquatic in nature.
-Individuals mainly live in lakes with clear water, and rocky streams in the hills.
-In these locations, most make their home along the banks, typically in regions where dark, rocky crevices line those banks.
+This remarkable animal also evolved as entirely aquatic in nature.
+Individuals principally live in lakes with very clear water, and rocky streams situated in the hills.
+In these specific locations, most make their home along the banks, typically in regions where dark, rocky crevices line those banks.

-The Chinese Giant Salamander, like most of its kind, evolved as a carnivore.
-Its known prey consists of various local species.
+The Chinese Giant Salamander, like most of its kind, evolved as a pure carnivore.
+Its known prey consists of a wide variety of local species.
 These include millipedes, insects, freshwater crabs, fish, and even small shrews.
-This natural wonder itself has no known natural predators.
+Intriguingly, this natural wonder itself has no known natural predators.

 Species Sharing Its Range